No Name Calling Week

 While it started as a fictional idea, the actual day was founded in real life in 2004.
 This grassroots event was started through the efforts of elementary and high school students along with their teachers and school administrators.

-Since its inception, the event has been sponsored by the Gay, Lesbian and Straight Education Network (GLSEN).
+Over the years, the event has been sponsored by the Gay, Lesbian and Straight Education Network (GLSEN) to support inclusion and eliminate bullying.

 How to Celebrate No Name Calling Week